 Chris Tenove is a Postdoctoral Fellow in Political Science at the University of British Columbia.
 He conducts research in the fields of political theory, political communication, and international relations.
 He has published peer-reviewed articles, book chapters, and policy reports on cyber-security threats, harmful speech, and disinformation.
 He won a CRTC Prize for Excellence in Policy Research for the article, Protecting Democracy from Disinformation: Normative Threats and Policy Responses.
 He recently published the report, Trolled on the Campaign Trail: Online Incivility and Abuse in Canadian Politics (https://democracy.arts.ubc.ca/2020/10/27/campaign-trail/).

 Dr. Tenove received his PhD in Political Science from the University of British Columbia, and his MA in Rhetoric from the University of California, Berkeley.
-From 2015 to 2017 he was a Postdoctoral Fellow of Centre for Ethics and the Munk School of Global Affairs of the University of Toronto.
-He is also an award-winning freelance writer and broadcaster.
+From 2015 to 2017 he was a Postdoctoral Fellow at the University of Toronto's Centre for Ethics and the Munk School of Global Affairs.
+He previously worked as an award-winning freelance writer and broadcaster.